 What are the different types of animal spirit guides?

-Witchcraft, Wicca, and Native American spirituality each have a different meaning.
-Here are the definitions and how to find your animal spirit guides.
+Witchcraft, Wicca, and Native American spirituality traditions each have different types of animal spirit guides and different meanings.
+Here are the definitions as I’ve come to understand them, and how to find your animal spirit guides.

-To start off, lets begin by having a quick look at some popular definitions of familiars.
+To start, let’s begin by having a look at some popular definitions for ‘familiars.’

 Middle Ages Perspective:

-In Medieval times, during the witch hunts and Inquisition period, a “familiar spirit” was defined as an animal-shaped spirit believed to do the evil bidding of a witch.
-These animals were thought of as either an extension of the spirit of the witch herself, or an animal possessed with the spirit of a demon.
+In medieval times, during the witch hunts and inquisition period, a “familiar spirit” was defined as an animal-shaped spirit believed to do the evil bidding of a witch.
+These animals were thought of as either an extention of the spirit of the witch herself, or an animal possessed with the spirit of a demon.
 They were often believed to have supernatural powers such as the ability to change shape.
 At that time, people accused of witchcraft were often the outcasts of society, living in nature and seeking companionship with animals.
 At one point during the witch hysteria of Early Modern Europe, the mere possession of a black cat or unusual pet was considered sufficient cause for investigation as a witch.
-The “witch’s teat,” was considered a fail-safe method of identifying a witch at the height of the witch-craze.
-It was usually a blemish or skin tag which witch hunters associated with the feeding of their familiars with blood rather than milk.
+The “witch’s teat” was considered a fail-safe method of identifying a witch at the height of the witch craze.
+It was usually a blemish or skin tag which witch hunters associated with the feeding of their familiars with blood rather than milk. – WitchcraftAndWitches.com

 Now-a-days, we often hear the term “familiar” applied to the favorite pet of a magickal practitioner.

 Generally, we think of a familiar as an animal that we have a deep spiritual connection with, who often guides us to make important life decisions, or even aids in spell work.